ropensci-archive/Rclean/joss/paper.md

 ---------------------

-The software is currently hosted on Github, and we recommend using the `devtools` library to install directly from the repository (<https://github.com/ROpenSci/Rclean>).
+The software is currently hosted on Github, and we recommend using the `devtools` library (Wickham, Hester, and Chang 2019) to install directly from the repository (<https://github.com/ROpenSci/Rclean>).
 The package is open-source and welcomes contributions.
 Please visit the repository page to report issues, request features or provide other feedback.

 Discussion
 ==========